 5.34.1 General

-When the SMF cannot control the UPF terminating the N3 Interface used by a PDU Session and SSC mode 2/3 procedures are not applied to the PDU Session., an I-SMF is inserted between the SMF and the AMF.
+The Control Plane of a PDU Session involves an I-SMF when the SMF cannot control the UPF terminating the N3 Interface used by a PDU Session.
+In this case, an I-SMF is inserted between the SMF and the AMF.
 The I-SMF has a N11 interface with the AMF and a N16a interface with the SMF and is responsible of controlling the UPF(s) that the SMF cannot directly control.
 The exchang of the SM context and forwarding tunnel information if needed are interacted between two SMFs directly without involvement of AMF.

+NOTE: The insertion of an I-SMF is to preserve the connectivity service.
+However for SSC mode 2/3 this connectivity service preservation is not needed.
+When SSC mode 2/3 is applicable for a PDU Session, even if an I-SMF has been inserted, the SMF can still release the PDU Session according to SSC mode 2/3 procedures.